'A' Department (Operations)

 Police Tactical Unit

-Police Tactical Unit (‘PTU’) Headquarters includes Training Division, Support Division, Research and Development Division and the Special Duties Unit.
+Police Tactical Unit (‘PTU’) Headquarters includes Training Division, Support Division and Research and Development Division.
 Its main duty is to provide training on internal security and ensure the Force’s readiness to respond to any threat to public order or internal security.
 The PTU companies also provide Police Regions with readily available reserves of well trained and fully equipped manpower for any routine or emergency duty.
 PTU also continually reviews tactics and equipment used in crowd management and public disorder, to ensure both are relevant and develop with prevailing circumstances and threats.

 Explosive Ordnance Disposal Bureau